read-write-web/banana-wiki/Scripting-with-Ammonite.md

 # Constructing and querying RDF Graphs

 Next we are going to build an RDF graph.
 RDF, stands for Resoure Description Framework, and is used to describe things by relating them to one another.
-For example we could describe the relation of Tim Berners Lee and Vint Cert as a relation `aRb` between them as described in the picture below.
+For example we could describe the relation of Tim Berners Lee and Vint Cert as a relation `aRb` between them as shown in the picture below.

 ![Mini Graph of TimBl](https://raw.githubusercontent.com/wiki/banana-rdf/banana-rdf/img/VintCertTimBLHandShake.png)

 But if one were just given `aRb` without the picture, how could one know what it means?
 Where could one look up that information?
 How could one create new types of relations?
 This is what RDF - the Resource Description Framework - solves by naming relations and things with URIs, that can, especially if they are `http` or `https` URLs be dereferences from the web - as we will see in the next section - in order to glean more information from them.

-Here for example is a more detailed graph consisting of 4 arrows describing the relation between Tim, Vint Cert, and some other entity described by a long URL
+Here for example is a more detailed graph consisting of 4 arrows describing the relation between Tim, Vint Cert, and some other entity referred to by a long URL
 [`<http://bblfish.net/people/henry/card#me>`](http://bblfish.net/people/henry/card#me).

 ![Mini Graph of TimBl](https://raw.githubusercontent.com/wiki/banana-rdf/banana-rdf/img/TimBLGraph.png)

  The relations are not written out in full in the above example, as that would be awkward to read and take up a lot of space.
-Instead we have relations named `foaf:name` and `foaf:knows` which are composed of two parts seperated by a column: a namespace part 'foaf' which stands for `http://xmlns.com/foaf/0.1/` followed by a string `name` or `knows` which can be concatenated together to form a URL, in this case [`http://xmlns.com/foaf/0.1/name`](http://xmlns.com/foaf/0.1/name) and [`http://xmlns.com/foaf/0.1/name`](http://xmlns.com/foaf/0.1/name).
+Instead we have relations named `foaf:name` and `foaf:knows` which are composed of two parts separated by a column: a namespace part 'foaf' which stands for `http://xmlns.com/foaf/0.1/` followed by a string `name` or `knows` which can be concatenated together to form a URL, in this case [`http://xmlns.com/foaf/0.1/name`](http://xmlns.com/foaf/0.1/name) and [`http://xmlns.com/foaf/0.1/name`](http://xmlns.com/foaf/0.1/name).

  How do we write this out in banana-rdf?

- First we import the classes and functions we need.
+ First, we import the classes and functions we need.
 (I have removed the `@` command line prompt  to make it easier to copy and paste the whole lot in one go)

 ```Scala
 import org.w3.banana._